CodeAbbey/abbey2/README.md

 - pressing `Ctrl-C` (in this docker console) will stop the server
 - to stop the database server, use `./docker/mysql-stop.sh
-- to check python code use `./docker/py-check.sh`
+- to check python code use `./docker/py-check.sh` and also `./docker/py-test.sh` to run unittests (both need to pass for any change to be accepted)

 The first steps (building images) need only be done once (unless the image is manually removed later).